 This article will talk you through the basic ideas of composition and design, highlighting the rules along the way and helping you learn to apply and break those rules to gain the artistic effect you desire, whilst maximising the beauty and impact of your design.
 First, we will examine ‘The Golden Ratio’ and how to create perspective in an aquarium, before looking at some common aquarium layouts.

 Aquascape No.1 from the ‘Triptych’ Trio by famous aquascaper James Findley demonstrates the effectiveness of The Golden Ratio.

-Working with the rule of thirds, or ‘The Golden Ratio’
+Working with ‘The Golden Ratio’ and the rule of thirds

 How to use it